Areni Stadium

-Areni Stadium (Stadionul Areni) is a multi-purpose stadium in Suceava, the largest municipality and county seat town of Suceava County.
-It currently is the home ground of Foresta Suceava.
+The Areni Stadium (Stadionul Areni) is a multi-purpose stadium in Suceava, the largest municipality and county seat town of Suceava County.
+It currently is the home ground of Cetatea Suceava.
 The stadium had a total capacity of 12,500 seats and was opened in 1963 as the Municipal Stadium.
 Additionally, the stadium was also renovated between the periods 1976–1977, 1980–1982, and 2002 respectively.
-After the seats were installed it holds 7,000 people.
+After some seats were installed it holds 7,000 people.